EricGebhart/Simple_Process_REPL/README.md

 or when run once.

 If symbols are given on the cli after the option then that list is executed once automatically instead of the symbol in autoexec.

-# Invoking.
+# Invoking help.
 Two different kinds of help are built in.
     * `SPR -h`
     * `SPR help`